RS-DAT/JupyterDaskOnSRC/README.md

 When setting up the **application**:
 * Set "Access format" as `https://==REVERSE_PROXY==`;
-* Select the following application plugins (in this order): "RSC-OS", "RSC-CO", "RSC-External plugin", and the plugin just created; (TODO: add NGINX plugin when fixed)
+* Select the following application plugins (in this order): "RSC-OS", "RSC-CO", "RSC-Nginx", "RSC-External plugin", and the plugin just created;
 * Add the following "Application parameters":
   * Choose "environment_url" from the menu, then set "Source type" as "Fixed", "Data type" as "string", and tick "Overwritable";
   * Choose "co_passwordless_sudo" from the menu, then set "Source type" as "Fixed", "Default value" as `true`, "Data type" as "string", and tick "Overwritable";